 We have a handy guide to making sure you’re ready to take part – watch it here!

 You don’t need to buy a helmet to take part in our cycle training, but there are many benefits to wearing one.
 Getting into good habits like this is the best start for your cycling adventures.

 It’s a personal choice.
 If you do choose to wear a helmet then remember, no one size fits all.
 Your helmet should sit on top of your head, not too tight or too loose, with the peak sitting about two fingers width above your eyebrows.

 The side adjusters should sit below your ears and form a nice V on the side of your head.
 The chin strap should allow for two fingers to fit between it and your chin.

 Most children take their course at school, so you will wear your school uniform.
 But what about at other times?

-The clothes you wear to cycle in need to be comfy and tight – no loose clothing which can get caught in the chain.
-A simple pair of shorts, leggings or tight jeans are perfect.
+The clothes you wear to cycle in need to be comfy and you must avoid any loose clothing which can get caught in the chain.
+You can use safety pins to keep clothing tucked in and out of the way.
+A simple pair of shorts, leggings or jeans are perfect.
 Team that with a t-shirt or jumper and you are good to go.
 Remember to remove any dangly jewellery that might get caught in your brakes and chain!

 The good old British weather!

 It’s safe to say that the British weather is unpredictable!
 So always make sure you prepare and expect the unexpected.